microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 ![Hello world Python app](14-helloworld.png)

-I’ll select Remote-Containers: Add Development Container Configuration Files… to begin setting up the files necessary for a development container:
+I’ll select **Remote-Containers: Add Development Container Configuration Files…** to begin setting up the files necessary for a development container:

 ![Add Development Container Configuration Files command](15-add-config.png)

 Container configuration files are what’s needed to create and customize a development container.
 The list of [container definitions](https://github.com/microsoft/vscode-dev-containers/tree/master/containers/azure-functions-python-3) that appears are filtered based on the contents of your application, which in our case is a Python file.
-Let’s select Python 3:
+Let’s select **Python 3**:

 ![Select Python 3 config file in Command Palette](16-python-config.png)

-The Remote - Containers extension automatically adds a .devcontainer folder and two configuration files within it: devcontainer.json and a Dockerfile.
+The Remote - Containers extension automatically adds a .devcontainer folder and two configuration files within it: `devcontainer.json` and a Dockerfile.

-The Dockerfile defines what should be inside the container, while devcontainer.json describes how VS Code should start it, and what to do after it connects.
+The Dockerfile defines what should be inside the container, while `devcontainer.json` describes how VS Code should start it, and what to do after it connects.
 Let’s take a closer look at both files.

 ### devcontainer.json

 [`devcontainer.json`](https://code.visualstudio.com/docs/remote/containers#_creating-a-devcontainerjson-file) describes how VS Code should start our container and what to do after it connects.
-This file can be located under .devcontainer/devcontainer.json or stored directly as .devcontainer.json in the root of a project.
+This file can be located under .devcontainer/devcontainer.json or stored directly as `.devcontainer.json` in the root of a project.

-Here is a simple example of a devcontainer.json.
+Here is a simple example of a `devcontainer.json`.
 It pulls a preconfigured Node image, automatically sets up port forwarding for port 3000, and will install the eslint extension when the container is created:

 ![Simple Node devcontainer.json](17-node-devcontainer.png)

-Here is an example of what a slightly more elaborate devcontainer.json looks like for our Python project.
+Here is an example of what a slightly more elaborate `devcontainer.json` looks like for our Python project.
 Note that it references a Dockerfile rather than an image directly using the `dockerfile` property, it installs the Python extension automatically, and it also establishes a set of container-specific settings once the container is created, such as linting:

 ![More detailed Python devcontainer.json](18-python-devcontainer.png)

-devcontainer.json is a great opportunity to create a customized coding environment to fit the specific needs of your students.
+`devcontainer.json` is a great opportunity to create a customized coding environment to fit the specific needs of your students.
 You can specify a few variables to create a unique environment for each class or assignment.

-Variables we’d recommend starting off with in a devcontainer.json for education are:
+Variables we’d recommend starting off with in a `devcontainer.json` for education are:

 | Property | Type | Description |
 |----------|------|-------------|